YU-MITC/moodle-mod_kalmediaassign/README.md

 Please note that there is a chance this module will not work on some Moodle environment.
 Also, this package is only available in English.
 Stay tuned to future versions for other language supports.

-YU Kaltura Media Assignment for Moodle
+YU Kaltura Media Assign for Moodle
 ------
 This is an activity module.
 Each student can submit a media from their "My Media", and teachers can play submitted medias, and grade each media.
 This plugin is updated with stable releases.
 To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-mod_kalmediaassign/).